Alliancebernstein L.P. Purchases 14,464 Shares of Encompass Health Co. (NYSE:EHC)

-Alliancebernstein L.P. boosted its stake in Encompass Health Co.
-(NYSE:EHC) by 9.2% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 172,159 shares of the company’s stock after acquiring an additional 14,464 shares during the period.
-Alliancebernstein L.P. owned 0.17% of Encompass Health worth $12,919,000 at the end of the most recent quarter.
+Alliancebernstein L.P. raised its position in shares of Encompass Health Co.
+(NYSE:EHC) by 9.2% in the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 172,159 shares of the company’s stock after purchasing an additional 14,464 shares during the period.
+Alliancebernstein L.P. owned about 0.17% of Encompass Health worth $12,919,000 as of its most recent filing with the Securities & Exchange Commission.

-Other hedge funds also recently made changes to their positions in the company.
-First Horizon Advisors Inc. boosted its holdings in Encompass Health by 100.8% in the third quarter.
-First Horizon Advisors Inc. now owns 741 shares of the company’s stock valued at $39,000 after acquiring an additional 372 shares during the last quarter.
-Maverick Capital Ltd. bought a new stake in Encompass Health in the second quarter valued at approximately $73,000.
-Rockefeller Capital Management L.P. boosted its holdings in Encompass Health by 377.1% in the second quarter.
-Rockefeller Capital Management L.P. now owns 1,002 shares of the company’s stock valued at $77,000 after acquiring an additional 792 shares during the last quarter.
-Private Capital Group LLC boosted its holdings in Encompass Health by 23.4% in the third quarter.
-Private Capital Group LLC now owns 1,308 shares of the company’s stock valued at $99,000 after acquiring an additional 248 shares during the last quarter.
-Finally, Fifth Third Bancorp boosted its holdings in Encompass Health by 265.2% in the third quarter.
-Fifth Third Bancorp now owns 1,366 shares of the company’s stock valued at $103,000 after acquiring an additional 992 shares during the last quarter.
-Institutional investors and hedge funds own 90.21% of the company’s stock.
+A number of other hedge funds and other institutional investors have also recently modified their holdings of the business.
+Massachusetts Financial Services Co.
+MA raised its position in Encompass Health by 54.4% during the 3rd quarter.
+Massachusetts Financial Services Co.
+MA now owns 752,634 shares of the company’s stock valued at $56,477,000 after purchasing an additional 265,263 shares in the last quarter.
+Teacher Retirement System of Texas raised its position in Encompass Health by 21.3% during the 3rd quarter.
+Teacher Retirement System of Texas now owns 15,833 shares of the company’s stock valued at $1,188,000 after purchasing an additional 2,784 shares in the last quarter.
+CIBC Asset Management Inc raised its position in Encompass Health by 5.5% during the 3rd quarter.
+CIBC Asset Management Inc now owns 3,858 shares of the company’s stock valued at $290,000 after purchasing an additional 200 shares in the last quarter.
+Pinebridge Investments L.P. raised its position in Encompass Health by 10.1% during the 3rd quarter.
+Pinebridge Investments L.P. now owns 16,882 shares of the company’s stock valued at $1,267,000 after purchasing an additional 1,550 shares in the last quarter.
+Finally, First Horizon Advisors Inc. raised its position in Encompass Health by 100.8% during the 3rd quarter.
+First Horizon Advisors Inc. now owns 741 shares of the company’s stock valued at $39,000 after purchasing an additional 372 shares in the last quarter.
+90.21% of the stock is owned by institutional investors and hedge funds.

-A number of research firms have issued reports on EHC.
-Raymond James cut their price target on Encompass Health from $107.00 to $90.00 and set a “strong-buy” rating on the stock in a report on Tuesday, November 2nd.
-Mizuho cut their price target on Encompass Health from $94.00 to $80.00 and set a “buy” rating on the stock in a report on Wednesday, November 3rd.
-Zacks Investment Research cut Encompass Health from a “buy” rating to a “hold” rating and set a $67.00 price target on the stock. in a report on Tuesday, November 2nd.
-TheStreet cut Encompass Health from a “b-” rating to a “c+” rating in a report on Monday, November 15th.
-Finally, Truist Financial cut their price target on Encompass Health from $100.00 to $88.00 and set a “buy” rating on the stock in a report on Wednesday, October 13th.
-One investment analyst has rated the stock with a hold rating, seven have issued a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat, Encompass Health has an average rating of “Buy” and an average target price of $86.67.
+EHC has been the subject of a number of research analyst reports.
+Truist Financial decreased their target price on Encompass Health from $100.00 to $88.00 and set a “buy” rating for the company in a research report on Wednesday, October 13th.
+TheStreet lowered Encompass Health from a “b-” rating to a “c+” rating in a research report on Monday, November 15th.
+Zacks Investment Research lowered Encompass Health from a “buy” rating to a “hold” rating and set a $67.00 price target for the company. in a research report on Tuesday, November 2nd.
+Raymond James reduced their price target on Encompass Health from $107.00 to $90.00 and set a “strong-buy” rating for the company in a research report on Tuesday, November 2nd.
+Finally, Mizuho reduced their price target on Encompass Health from $94.00 to $80.00 and set a “buy” rating for the company in a research report on Wednesday, November 3rd.
+One equities research analyst has rated the stock with a hold rating, seven have given a buy rating and one has given a strong buy rating to the company.
+According to data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average target price of $86.67.

-Encompass Health (NYSE:EHC) last issued its earnings results on Wednesday, October 27th.
-The company reported $1.03 earnings per share for the quarter, missing analysts’ consensus estimates of $1.06 by ($0.03).
-The firm had revenue of $1.28 billion for the quarter, compared to analyst estimates of $1.31 billion.
-Encompass Health had a return on equity of 19.87% and a net margin of 8.10%.
-Encompass Health’s revenue for the quarter was up 9.4% compared to the same quarter last year.
-During the same period in the previous year, the company earned $0.78 earnings per share.
-As a group, research analysts anticipate that Encompass Health Co. will post 4.31 EPS for the current year.

 About Encompass Health